Understanding Book Marketing and Advertising: Credibility vs. Control

 Book marketing and publicity are sometimes confused with advertising.
 The short answer is that publicity is earned coverage, and advertising is paid coverage.

-.Book publicity and advertising are both tools to create awareness about a book and author.
-Most of us know advertising because we see or hear it everywhere: TV, radio, billboards, newspapers, magazines and increasingly, online.
+Book publicity and advertising are both tools to create awareness about a book and author.
+Most of us know about advertising because we see or hear it everywhere: TV, radio, billboards, newspapers, magazines, and online.

-Publicity, however, is essentially “invisible.”
+Publicity, however, is essentially invisible.
 The average person doesn’t “see” the results of book marketing and book publicity.
 Publicity results in authors and books becoming part of the news.
 For example, you’re reading an article in a monthly magazine about self-improvement and finding happiness.
-Throughout the article, different experts are quoted or in some cases, the article can revolve around the advice of a single expert.
+Throughout the article, different experts are quoted, or in some cases, the article can revolve around the advice of a single expert.
 These experts are often authors who have been pitched to media by book publicists.

-In advertising, someone pays a media outlet, social media platform or online outlet for advertising space or airtime.
+In advertising, someone pays a media outlet, social media platform, or online outlet for advertising space or airtime.
 The buyer has total control.
 The advertisement includes exactly what the buyer wants.

-Publicity involves pitching and enticing, persuading and/or convincing a media outlet to interview, quote or feature a book and/or author.
+Publicity involves pitching and enticing, persuading, and/or convincing a media outlet to interview, quote or feature a book and/or author.
 Examples of media coverage include feature stories, articles, book reviews, radio and TV interviews, op-ed pieces, expert commentaries, etc. There is no payment for the coverage.

-It is a classic “you scratch their back and they scratch yours.”
+It is a classic “you scratch their back, and they scratch yours.”
 Each party gets something from publicity.
 An author gets exposure, and the outlet gets good information or a quality guest for interviews.